LJGarvie/playbook/README.md

 We are positive, cheerful and supportive.
 Even in crisis, we stay optimistic.
 We [assume good faith](https://en.wikipedia.org/wiki/Wikipedia:Assume_good_faith) and offer constructive challenge.

 #### Creative
 We are creative, diverse and curious.
-We help each other to learn and improve and we're sensitive to each others' needs.
+We help each other to learn and improve and we're sensitive to each other's needs.
 We love technology and finding new ways to solve problems.

 #### Determined
 We are determined, discerning and motivated.
 We believe in high standards, we enjoy doing things properly, and we're loath to settle for less.

 #### Reliable
 We are reliable, consistent and committed.
-We make every effort to live up to each others' expectations, and to exceed the expectations of our clients.
+We make every effort to live up to each other's expectations, and to exceed the expectations of our clients.

 ### Some guiding principles